pingcap/docs-cn/information-schema/information-schema-processlist.md

 * STATE: The current connection state.
 * INFO: The requested statement that is being processed.
 * MEM: The memory used by the request that is being processed, in bytes.
+* TxnStart: The start time of the transaction.

 ## CLUSTER_PROCESSLIST